CanastaWiki/Canasta-CLI/docs/multi-node.md

 when creating the instance, or accept that all replicas must land on the node holding the PVC.

-**Pods all on one node despite multi-node cluster.** No anti-affinity in the chart yet.
-Use the cordon workaround in Step 5, or wait for the anti-affinity follow-up.
+**Pods all on one node despite multi-node cluster.** The Kubernetes scheduler doesn't guarantee spread without anti-affinity rules.
+Use the cordon workaround in Step 5 to force a re-schedule.